Hameed-Akshal/GUVI-project/README.md

 ```
 sudo apt update
 ```
-2. Below Command is used to install Docker
+2. Below Command is used to install Docker. -y for denoting yes
 ```
 sudo apt install docker.io -y
 ```

-   -y for denoting yes

 3. Check whether Docker was properly installed by running the status command or checking the program version.
 To see the Docker daemon status, run: